 Giving isn’t accidental.
 For most people, the decision to donate money rests on who they know, who they trust, and what causes they care about.
 That’s what makes #GivingTuesday and #GiveLocal so special.
 When #GivingTuesday rolls around on Dec.
 1, 2015, and when #GiveLocal takes place on May 3, 2016, both large and small non-profit organizations can benefit from extensive campaigns that raise awareness about […]

 Want to raise money on a platform like Indiegogo or Kickstarter?
 If so, you’re in good company.
-Successful crowdfunding campaigns gain traction when they are unique, individualized and evoke an emotional reaction.
-One example of such a campaign began after James Robertson told the Detroit Free Press that he walked 21 miles to get to and from work.
-A college student […]
+Successful crowdfunding campaigns gain traction when they are unique, individualized and the power of individual storytelling to evoke an emotional reaction.
+One example of such a campaign began after James Robertson told the Detroit Free Press that he walked 21 miles to get to […]

 “The word sucks is now a protest word,” Ralph Nader says about the new website domain name ending .SUCKS.
 “And it’s up to people to give it more meaning.”
 In this post, my colleague Debi Lewis of jebraweb explains how non-profits and businesses can remain a step ahead of the game and can turn what is often an insult into […]

 For nonprofit organizations with annual individual giving under $1 million, social media can be 80% more effective in recruiting and retaining new donors.
 In this television appearance on Chicago’s CAN TV, I provide tips on how nonprofits can integrate social media prior to at during events for maximum brand engagement.